colens-dev/macos-gitlab/README.md

 <!-- ![App preview](./images/gitlab_integration_app_preview.png) -->

-App is simple and has some basic features are:
+App is simple and has some basic features:
 - Present total number of your MRs and MRs where you are assigned as a reviewer within top bar
 - List all your MRs and enable navigation
 - List all MRs on which you are assigned as a reviewer and enable navigation